Skip to content

 jeka native: compile

-When done, execution of jeka --program ... will run the native version instead of the Java one.
+Once compiled, running jeka --program ... will automatically use the native executable instead of the JVM.

 @native.includeAllResources=true